wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 // END.
 ```

-### Remove the commented code and comment out the unused functions 3rd lvl
+### Remove the commented code and comment out the unused functions

 [Table of Contents](#table-of-contents)